coveooss/connectivity-library/Sitecore Content Hub/README.md

 ### Specifying whether to index the main GET call items

 No item from the `endpoints` level is actually indexed with [`ActionOnItem`](https://docs.coveo.com/en/1525/#actiononitem-string-required) set to `Ignore` and no [`Condition`](https://docs.coveo.com/en/1525/#condition-string) specified.
-Only [some sub-items are indexed](#indexing-sub-items-on-a-conditional-basis) in the Generic REST API source.
+Only [some sub-items are indexed](#indexing-sub-items-on-a-conditional-basis) in the REST API source.

 <img src="images\GenericRestActionOnItem.png" width="600" alt="ActionOnItem value | Coveo">